In this article, you’ll find everything you need to start writing meeting request emails that get results. We’ll review topics like:

-Once you’ve sold them on why they should meet you, close the deal by inquiring about their availability discussing a possible location.
+Once you’ve sold them about why they should meet you, close the deal by inquiring about their availability and discussing a possible location.

 Instead of asking them when they’d like to meet, give them a couple of options or a timeframe for them to choose.
 You should also tell them how and where you’ll meet, either in person or online, and provide directions if they need them.